AmyDelaney94/portfolio_project_one/README.md

         - history page all elements stacked
         -  loss of bullet points in amgen collumn
     - width 900
-        - loss of bullet points in Amgen collumn
+        - loss of bullet points in Amgen collumn (loss begins at approx 615width)
     - width 1200
     - width 1300
         - noted white space at side of hero image